jacob-ogre/GMailinator/README.md

 Adds Gmail-esque keyboard shorcuts to Mail.app.
 This is still very much a work in progress.
 Tested with Mail for OS X Sierra.

+__NOTE:__ Each subsequent Mail release will break the bundle.
+To fix it:

+- run `find_uuid.sh` to get the new UUID
+- edit _Supporting\ Files/info.plist_ to include the new UUID under `Supported10.12PluginCompatibilityUUIDs`
+- build the plugin
+- in a terminal, run `defaults write com.apple.mail EnableBundles -bool true` to enable the plugin
+- restart Mail

 ## Supported Shortcuts

 |  Key   | Action                         |